Voting-Rights-Code/.github/README.md

 1. [Virginia Civic Engagement Table](https://engageva.org/)
 1. Madison, Wi

+## We're Hiring!!!
+This last year, we've seen more demand for our tool than we could ever have imagined.

+Which is BRILLIANT!

+But we need more hands.

+Check out our [RFQ](https://github.com/Voting-Rights-Code/.github/blob/main/Fund%20Rraising%20(RFQ).md) for a fundraiser.

+Not a fundraiser?
+Come back soon for RFQs for other projects that need doing.

 ### Want to learn more?
 Visit our main repo to see our [equitable poll placement tool](https://github.com/Voting-Rights-Code/Equitable-Polling-Locations).
 Make a pull request.
 Make some comment.
 If you want to get involved, create an issue or reach out to Amasus